AI-Powered Predictive Maintenance Is Reshaping How Appliance Service Works

 Appliance repair technician and diagnostics specialist

-Samsung's SmartThings platform flagged 2.3 million predictive maintenance alerts on connected appliances in 2025 — notifications sent to owners' phones telling them a component was degrading before it failed outright.
-LG's ThinQ system did something similar, identifying compressor current anomalies in refrigerators an average of 23 days before complete failure.
+Samsung's SmartThings platform now pushes proactive "Home Care" maintenance alerts to owners' phones — notifications telling them a component is degrading before it fails outright.
+LG's ThinQ system does something similar, flagging anomalies in connected refrigerators, washers, and air conditioners and surfacing a probable diagnosis well before complete failure.

 This isn't theoretical anymore.
-48% of consumers now prioritize smart features when purchasing major appliances, according to the Consumer Technology Association's 2026 survey.
-The installed base of connected appliances is large enough that AI-driven predictive maintenance is generating real service demand — and changing how that demand reaches repair businesses.
+As the installed base of connected appliances grows, AI-driven predictive maintenance is generating real service demand — and changing how that demand reaches repair businesses.

 How It Works